Lazerbeak12345/bad-mitten-browser/README.md

 To contribute, fork the project, make a branch, make your changes, then Pull request that branch into this project's master branch, or other branch on this project, if that would be better.
-(EX: what if we make a branch dedecated to finding ways to streamline the CSS engine, and you've got an idea?
+(EX: what if we make a branch dedicated to finding ways to streamline the CSS engine, and you've got an idea?
 Well, that's where you would both pull from, and send a PR to.)

 ## Details about GUI

-Right now, the GUI (not the rendering engine) is basically done until they make changes to improove what tabs can do (and what the top bar can do).
+Right now, the GUI (not the rendering engine) is basically done until they make changes to improve what tabs can do (and what the top bar can do).

 ### GUI things I can't do yet, but want to, once racket/gui gets better